The main difference between a blind flange and a Spectacle Blind Flange is where they are used and how isolation is achieved.

 | Design | Solid plate, no bore | Opening for connections |

-| Function | Seals pipe end | Joins pipes or valves |
+| Function | Seals pipe end/nozzle (end closure) | Joins pipes, valves, instruments, or equipment |

-| Applications | Isolation, maintenance, pressure testing | Connecting piping sections |
+| Applications | End isolation, maintenance boundary, hydrotest end, future tie-in | Connecting piping sections |

 Function and Use Cases